keebaud/nonogram_solver/README.md

 provided.
 The program is developed in Python, eventually using tkinker frameword for graphical feedback.

+unit testing has been implemented using tests.py with the unittest framework

 The format will be *filename*.non

 num_rows, num_cols